-The expected useful life of the HemoSphere oximetry cable is 1.5 years from date of manufacture, at which point the cable should be replaced and returned to Edwards Lifesciences.
-Please contact Technical Support or your local Edwards representative for further assistance.
+The expected useful life of the HemoSphere oximetry cable is 1.5 years from date of purchase.
+If your equipment experiences a malfunction, please contact Technical Support or your local Edwards representative for further assistance.

 A.7 HemoSphere Tissue Oximetry Specifications